-In order to achieve this, the researchers conducted semi-structured interviews with serial killers, interviews with victim groups, observations of a serial homicide police investigation and qualitative content analysis of official enquiries, police records and court records.
+In order to achieve this, the researchers conducted semi-structured interviews with victim groups, observations of a serial homicide police investigation and qualitative content analysis of official enquiries, police records and court records.

 It became the first UK study to approach serial homicide from a victim perspective and formed part of a vanguard of enquiry focusing upon victim socio-demographics instead of offender motivation, which had characterised much of the earlier studies.